wasabipesto/valinor/README.md

 	sudo usermod -aG docker [your user]
 	logout

 Install [docker compose v2](https://docs.docker.com/compose/cli-command/).
-Note that this version is not yet in [general availability](https://github.com/docker/roadmap/issues/257) but I'm trying it anyways.
+Note that this version has only recently been introduced to [general availability](https://www.docker.com/blog/announcing-compose-v2-general-availability/) and v1 has not yet reached [end-of-life](https://github.com/docker/roadmap/issues/257) but I'm jumping on the v2 bandwagon because running a core feature of docker *inside a docker container* is ridiculous.

 	DOCKER_CONFIG=${DOCKER_CONFIG:-$HOME/.docker}
 	mkdir -p $DOCKER_CONFIG/cli-plugins